reactxx/reactxx/doc/styles.md

   }
   ```
 ### RulesetX
-cross platform Ruleset.
+Cross platform Ruleset.
+It contains:
-For every react-natie style (ViewStyle, TextStyle, ImageStyle) it contains:
-- cross platform rules, which are common for web and native (e.g. overflow:'hidden')
+- cross platform part, which are common for web and native
-- platform specific rules (overflow:'auto' for web, it is not valid for native)
+- platform specific part

 *Example 1*
 ```
     const view: RulesetX<ReactN.ViewStyle> = {} // cross platform Ruleset for native ViewStyle
-    view.overflow = 'scroll' //ERROR, only "visible" | "hidden" are valid values for react native view.overflow = 'hidden' //OK
+    view.overflow = 'scroll' //ERROR, only "visible" or "hidden" are valid values for react native view.overflow = 'hidden' //OK
     view.color = 'red' //ERROR, ReactN.ViewStyle does not contain 'color' rule
 ```